scuzzydude/asimov/asimov.md

 This really is a matter of semantics and accounting.
 The pledges of a Scoot are fully responsible for the legacy, but they have no obligation.
 There is no investment, no dividends, and every transaction recorded on a publicly available blockchain.
 Scoot is an organization like a fan club, or historical preservation society, or a reading circle, which uses the protocol of Scoot to manage proportional responsibility and to elect trustees and vote on propositions.
 It has no rights, no exclusivity and must pay taxes and obey local laws.

-For compliance and conformortiy, The Foundation should supports efforts to establish "Scoot" as a low cost legal entity in all countries where The Foundation is welcome.
-This should be a long term effort.
+For compliance and conformity, The Foundation should support efforts to establish "Scoot" as a low cost legal entity in all countries where The Foundation is welcome.
+This should be a long-term effort and is not required to launch the protocol.

 The Foundation should establish training and guidelines for establishing Scoot legally in all countries where it operates.